 As well as live interviews, some companies use asynchronous interviewing through resources such as HireVue.
 With this, candidates are asked to record answers to interview questions, which can be processed by an AI or a recruiter.

-By using remote interviews you can increase the amount of candidates that you are able to 'meet' and therefore get a better understanding of them, without having to go through the whole process of a face-to-face interview.
+By using remote interviews you can increase the number of candidates that you can 'meet' and therefore get a better understanding of them, without having to go through the whole process of a face-to-face interview.

 Background checks are the most common type of employment screening and therefore most employers are much more familiar with how they work.
 For standard checks like a DBS, the UK Government provides a service that helps with requesting a DBS and managing applications, as well as informing you of exactly what is legal and required for a job.